Father’s Day 2022: Top Things To Do In San Francisco

 Watch The Warriors In the NBA Finals

-Last but not least, is this sporting event that may or may not happen.
+Last but not least, this sporting event may or may not happen.
 That’s because either the Golden State Warriors or Boston Celtics can still win the championship before then.
-However, if the NBA Finals are to go to a Game 7, it’s going to be at the Chase Center.
+However, if the NBA Finals are to go to a Game 7, it will be at the Chase Center.
 If this is the case, this may be the premier thing to do on Father’s Day.
-Although this may be true, Warriors fans are likely hoping it doesn’t have to get to a Game 7.
+Although this may be true, Warriors fans likely hope it doesn’t have to get to a Game 7.

 Related: Best Sports Bars to Watch World Cup Soccer